nodemailer/nodemailer/README.md

 });
 ```

-> Default SMTP transport is not suitable for large volume of e-mails as a new SMTP connection is established for every mail sent.
+> Default SMTP transport is not suitable for large volume of e-mails new SMTP connection is established for every mail sent.
 Use [nodemailer-smtp-pool](https://github.com/andris9/nodemailer-smtp-pool) if you need to send a large amout of e-mails.
 >
 > For sending bulk mail using Nodemailer see the [recommendations below](#delivering-bulk-mail)